goaop/documentation/articles/using_go_aop/pointcut_syntax.rst

 itself within familiar grounds when working with Go!
 AOP.

 However, there are certain differences, possibilities as well as limitations within PHP language itself.
 Go!
 AOP had to take into consideration those differences when adopting AspectJ standard.
-Differences in implementation are noted in pointcut syntax overview.

 Methods and Constructors
 ~~~~~~~~~~~~~~~~~~~~~~~~